tj-wells/coti-docker-method/README.md

     - "52.59.142.53" for testnet nodes,
     - "35.157.47.86" for mainnet nodes.

-If none of the documentation above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), consult GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI Discord server](https://discord.com/invite/wfAQfbc3Df).
+If none of the information above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), consult GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI Discord server](https://discord.com/invite/wfAQfbc3Df).

 # How are the Docker images built?